PULsar Student Exploration online at Parkes

 The data you collect will also used by the astronomers for ongoing research.
 Astronomers from the CSIRO Astronomy and Space Science (CASS) use the data to track the evolution of the pulsars over many years, to test Einstein's theory of gravity and hopefully find gravitational waves.

-- The first PULSE@Parkes online module is now freely available to all.
+- The updated PULSE@Parkes online module is now online.
+The module has been completey rewritten to be easier and more immersive to use.
 In this module you can access any of the observations from the program and analyse them to determine the dispersion measure for a given pulsar and hence estimate the distance to the pulsar.
-The module includes a tutorial.
 You only require web access and a browser to use the module.

 - The first science paper for the PULSE@Parkes program has been published in the Publications of the Astronomical Society of Australia, PASA.
 You can read it on astro-ph for free.